Ziao/vue-starwars/readme.md

 - Keep track of the rows / columns so we don't recalculate everything when the element resizes.
 - Negative speed to go backwards.
 - Take DPI into account.
+- Calculate perspective based on size instead of fixed.
 - Get rid of the 'rows' concept?

 ## License